sourcegraph/handbook/content/product-engineering/engineering/cloud/security/security-support-rotation.md

 For every email to security@ with a Bug Bounty report, do the following:

 1. Reply acknowledging the report and that we will look into it.
+Please ensure security@sourcegraph.com remains CC'd during the bounty communication process (often it can get removed by defaulting to "Reply" rather than "Reply to all").
 2. Within 3 days max (but ideally asap) triage the report and confirm whether it's real and its impact.
 If confirmed, create an issue in the security-issues repository.
 If not, reply to the reporter explaining why the report is invalid.
 More information can be found in the Triage section of the Vulnerability Management Process doc.
 3. If the issue is confirmed, reply to the reporter and ask for their PayPal information (email, name, mobile number, and country) in case a bounty is due.
 Then email finance@sourcegraph.com (CCing security@) saying the bounty value and contact information for the payment.